 6. Don’t forget about yourself

-Currently, around 8% of the UK population are providing informal care.4 If you’re one of them, remember to think about your own future, too.
+It’s estimated that around 8% of the UK population were providing informal care in 2022-2023.3 If you’re one of them, remember to think about your own future, too.

 7. Build a strong support system